As amended through May 18, 2023

 Section 10.
 Membership in the academic professional electorate continues during the term of any member elected to the Senate.

 This section as amended through May 21, 2020

 Article IV — Student Representation

 Section 1.
-The student electorate shall consist of all persons actively pursuing a degree on this campus who meet the eligibility requirements for voting and who are not members of the faculty electorate.
+The student electorate shall consist of all persons actively pursuing a degree on this campus who meet the eligibility requirements for voting and who are not members of the faculty or academic professional electorate.
 Eligibility for voting shall require that the student be: